andyholmes/flatter/README.md

 The `run-tests` input overrides the manifest field of the same name, instructing `flatpak-builder` to run `ninja test` once the project is built.
-If this input is `true`, the repository cache will not be updated.
+If this input is `true`, the repository cache will not be used.

 The `test-config-opts` input is a list of extra options to pass to `meson setup` for the target application, used for options like `-Dtests=true`.